Chaitanya980/DockPilot/README.md

 - Also creates a helpful **`.dockerignore`** file.
 - User-friendly prompts and clean error handling.
 - Fast local generation via **Ollama**.
+- Customizable Prompt: Easily adjust the PROMPT inside the code to include special requirements for your Dockerfile generation, based on your project’s unique needs.

 ---